Minneapolis Water Meter Replacement Project

 Minneapolis, MN 55415

-You can view the map below or, for a more robust experience, you can access the interactive map in a separate window.
+You can view the map below or you can access the interactive map in a separate window.